appscode/blog/content/post/kubedb-v2024.8.21/index.md

 ## Druid

-#### Deploying Druid with Internally Managed MySQL, PostgreSQL, and ZooKeeper
+#### Deploy Druid with Internally Managed Metadata Storage (MySQL, PostgreSQL), and ZooKeeper
-KubeDB's latest release introduces support for internally managed dependencies, specifically metadata storage (MySQL or PostgreSQL) and ZooKeeper.
+KubeDB's latest release introduces support for internally managed dependencies, specifically metadata storage (`MySQL` or `PostgreSQL`) and `ZooKeeper`.
 This enhancement ensures that the KubeDB operator automatically deploys these components unless the user specifies their own external dependencies.

 To deploy a Druid cluster that includes an internally managed MySQL database and ZooKeeper instance, use the following YAML configuration: